 Time: 10.00am – 5.00pm followed by drinks and a BBQ

-Venue: UC Club/Ilam Homestead, 87 Ilam Road, Chrischurch
+Venue: UC Club/Ilam Homestead, 87 Ilam Road, Christchurch

-In collaboration with Lysosomal Diseases New Zealand (LDNZ), we are holding a symposium that will bring together world-leading researchers into Lysosomal storage diseases (LSDs).
+In collaboration with Lysosomal Diseases New Zealand (LDNZ) and Lincoln University, we are holding a symposium that will bring together world-leading researchers into Lysosomal storage diseases (LSDs).
 This Christchurch-based event follows on from the 2nd Asia-Pacific Lysosomal conference, which is being held in Auckland 14 - 16 February 2019.

 LSD's are a group of more than 50 genetically inherited disorders that affect both adults and children.
 They are characterised by a deficiency of one or more specific lysosomal enzymes.
 When these degradative enzymes are missing or non-functioning, compounds that should be degraded build up in the lysosomes leading to physical and/or neurological symptoms.
 These disorders are classified globally as rare.
 In New Zealand there are about 200 families affected.
 There is currently no specific cure, but there are a range of treatments available.
 What is exciting is the broad range of significant and varied research efforts world-wide meaning there have been significant advances in our understanding of these disorders in the last decade, and advances towards new potential treatments.

-This full-day symposium is a chance to hear about the research efforts from a range of New Zealand and international speakers at the cutting edge of research into these diseases.
+This full-day symposium is a chance to hear speakers at the cutting edge of research into these diseases.

 The programme will be led by Professor Antony Fairbanks.
-Our international speakers include:
+Our speakers include:

 Registration is free and we welcome anyone who would like to attend.
 Lunch, afternoon tea and a BBQ afterwards will be provided.
 Register for the symposium.